srstevenson/vim-picker/README.md

    passed to this Vim command as a single argument.

-The two functions are equivalent, except that `picker#File()` escapes the user's selection for use a filename (for passing to Vim commands such as `:edit`) whereas `picker#String()` does not.
+The two functions are equivalent, except that `picker#File()` escapes the user's selection for use as a filename (for passing to Vim commands such as `:edit`) whereas `picker#String()` does not.

 For example, to edit a Markdown file stored in `~/notes` in a new tab, use: